PluralCC/.github/profile/README.md

 discounting the influence of social clusters that may otherwise drown out minority voices.
 When multiple perspectives agree a question or issue is important, it surfaces to the top, thereby eschewing attention-capture and power concentration of a social cluster.

 ### [Decentralized Attention Curation](#dac)
 Plurality Scores are a first and playful step towards decentralized community attention curation.
-Try it out for setting the agendas of conferences, surfacing important proposals for votes, and elevating community quesitons for deliberation (we have an integration with pol.is!).
+Try it out for setting the agendas of conferences, surfacing important proposals for votes, and elevating community questions for on-going deliberation.

 We encourage you to run your local community channel, adapt it to your community’s communication needs, hidden collusions, and privacy preferences.